cypress-io/cypress/CONTRIBUTING.md

 ### Requirements

 You must have [`node`](https://nodejs.org/en/) and [`yarn`](https://yarnpkg.com/en/docs/install) installed to run the project.
-We use [avn](https://github.com/wbyoung/avn), a utility to switch to the right node version, in each folder.
-Currently, Cypress should be developed using the version specified in root [.node-version](.node-version) file.
+Currently, Cypress should be developed using the Node.js version specified in the root [.node-version](.node-version) file.
+You can use [avn](https://github.com/wbyoung/avn) to automatically use the right version of Node.js for this repo.

 ### Getting Started